sharay2/SimpleMessagingApp/README.md

 **Messaging App**

-This project is a messaging app that allows multiple clients connect to a server and message in a public chatroom.
+This java project is a messaging app that allows multiple clients connect to a server and message in a public chatroom.
 It utilizes 2 different programs: the Server and the Client.